Attraction of the Week: Winterfest at Carowinds

 The show is highly entertaining with great choreography, sparkly costumes, spirited renditions of Christmas classics, and even a few snow flurries.
 As snow is not all too common in this area, it really adds to the excitement.
 The singers are all pretty great for a theme park and the dancing is on par as well.
 Check out this clip from the 2018 season!

-Other great shows for the 2018 season include “the Mistletones,” featuring an acapella group singing classic tunes of the 50’s, “Jingle Jazz,” featuring a group of Dickenson carolers performing holiday classics, and “Christmas Bluegrass,” featuring live performances of country Christmas favorites.
+Other great shows have included “the Mistletones,” featuring an acapella group singing classic tunes of the 50’s, “Jingle Jazz,” featuring a group of Dickenson carolers performing holiday classics, and “Christmas Bluegrass,” featuring live performances of country Christmas favorites.

-Last but not least, the wonderful “Charlie Brown Christmas Spectacular,” a spirited show held in the Carowinds Theater, features 18 talented singers and dancers, as well as special appearances from your favorite Peanuts characters.
-This show takes place in an actual theater and is the nicest of the bunch, and thus, tends to fill to capacity before each show, so get here early to ensure a prime seat!
+Last but not least, the wonderful “Charlie Brown Christmas Spectacular,” is a spirited show held in the Carowinds Theater.
+This holiday spectacular features 18 talented singers and dancers, as well as special appearances from your favorite Peanuts characters.
+This show takes place in an actual theater and is the nicest of the bunch, and thus, tends to fill to capacity before each show.
+Definitely arrive early to ensure a prime seat!

 Over 5 million lights!

-Strolling through the park is quite beautiful as there are gorgeous light displays spread throughout the entire 400 acre property.
+Strolling through the park is quite beautiful.
+The are gorgeous light displays throughout the entire 400 acre property.
 Grab a hot cocoa and enjoy one of the biggest light displays in the state.